 Obviously, the more experience your agent possesses, the more dependable their advice.
-But even a newer agent, if they're smart and not controlled by their ego, will seek correct answers from their broker/manager or senior agent before answering your question.
+But even a newer agent, if they're smart, will seek correct answers from their broker/manager or senior agent before answering your question.
 They'll admit they don't know, make an inquiry and provide the correct answer to your question.

-At an initial consultation - on the phone or in person - an agent will determine how much you can afford.
+At an initial consultation - on the phone, by video chat or in person - an agent will determine how much you can afford.
 They'll ask about available cash for a down payment and closing costs, combined gross income, outstanding loan balances, regular monthly payments and credit history.

 Your agent will clarify the style of home that will meet your wants, needs and tastes, and where it's to be located.
 You may have a discussion on buying verses leasing and what expenses to expect during the process, so there will be no surprises.

 They may explain real estate terms typically used throughout the process.

 As part of your education on how to buy homes, an explanation for what actually occurs behind the scenes during the home search may form part of their client service.
 And of course, physically searching for and finding your dream home has several home buying steps for which you'll receive guidance along the way.
 But most importantly, your agent will ...

 If you've chosen your agent wisely, trust them and ...

 ... have fun!
 The Canadian Real Estate Association (CREA) has an excellent guide on buying houses.
 Wherever you happen to reside, have a peek at their website.